thibo73800/self-driving-car/p9-pid-control-project/README.md

  <li>Kd: 2.0</li>
 </ul>

 I come up with these values by tweaking the parameters by hand, starting with a very slow throttle: 0.1.
 By doing so, it was easy to find good parameters.
 I then begin to increase the throttle to 0.2 to find better parameters.
 I quickly realized that it would be difficult to find efficient parameters working regardless the speed of the car.
-This is why I have created the other factor relative to the current speed of the car:
+This is why I have created an other factor relative to the current speed of the car:

 <img src="img/s.png"/>